18 Smartphone Apps For RV Travelers

 When traveling in an RV, you have to think about the roads a little differently than in a normal vehicle.
 Even getting gas, pulling over, and parking are different.
 This app is great because it gives you all of this information in one place.
-It can tell you where travel centers and truck stops are.
-It can tell you which roads have low clearances, which roads do not allow trucks, and more.
+It can tell you where travel centers and truck stops are, which roads have low clearances, which roads do not allow trucks, and more.
 This is a crucial app for your safety and convenience in your RV.

 This app is great not just for RVers, but traveler’s period.
 This app makes the road trip fun!
 You put in your starting location and destination and it will tell you all of the attractions along the way.
-This includes tourist attractions, like sightseeing, tours, museums, history lessons, etc. It also includes restaurants, shopping, services, hotels, scooters, etc. While ti used to allow for you to plan a road trip with many waypoint, now you can add 5 points on a free account, before needing to upgrade to Pro.
+This includes tourist attractions, like sightseeing, tours, museums, history lessons, etc. It also includes restaurants, shopping, services, hotels, scooters, and more.
+While it used to allow for you to plan a road trip with many waypoints, now you can add 5 points on a free account, before needing to upgrade to Pro.

 Gas can be a budget buster when you’re taking perpetual road trips, and we all know that RV’s are gas-guzzlers themselves.
 GasBuddy is a great app to help you save money by finding the cheapest gas in your location.
 Save your money for the adventures!